Minardi M191

+The Minardi M191 was a Formula One car designed by Aldo Costa and Rene Hilhorst for the Minardi team.

+The original M191 was powered by a Ferrari V12 engine, and was used in the 1991 Formula One World Championship.
+It was driven by Italians Pierluigi Martini and Gianni Morbidelli, with Brazilian Roberto Moreno replacing Morbidelli at the final race of the year in Australia.
+Its best finishes were two fourth places for Martini in San Marino and Portugal.

+An updated version of the car, the M191B, was powered by a Lamborghini V12 engine and used in the first four races of the Championship, driven by Morbidelli and Brazilian debutant Christian Fittipaldi.

 Development

 For the 1991 season, team owner Giancarlo Minardi arranged a supply of Ferrari V12 engines to replace the Cosworth V8s that it had used since 1988.
 However, the new engines, designated 036, were actually those used by Ferrari during the 1989 season and had not received any further development.
 Later in the season, Minardi received 037 specification engines, which were those from Ferrari's 1990 car.

 The chassis was designed by Aldo Costa with Rene Hilhorst providing aerodynamic input.

 Race history

 1991

 The M191 debuted in the 1991 United States Grand Prix, driven by Italians Pierluigi Martini and Gianni Morbidelli.
 Martini, a longtime stalwart of Minardi, scored all the points scoring finishes for the team in 1991, finishing fourth at the San Marino Grand Prix and repeating the feat in Portugal.
 This meant a finish of 7th place in the Constructors' Championship, the best placing Minardi achieved in the course of its history.

 Despite qualifying well on occasion (with a best of 8th place on the grid in San Marino and Japan), Morbidelli failed to score any points.
 His best finish was 7th at the Mexican race.
 He was promoted to the Ferrari race team following the sacking of Alain Prost after the Japanese Grand Prix and was replaced by Brazilian Roberto Moreno for the last race of the year in Australia.
 Moreno placed 16th in that race.